gbmhunter/blog/content/electronics/components/inductors/_index.md

 For example, Vishay Dale specified the saturation current for it's IHLP-1212BZ-11 family ([datasheet](https://www.vishay.com/docs/34289/lp12bz11.pdf)) of inductors as the current at which the inductance drops 20% down from the value at 0A (it's rated inductance)[^bib-vishay-ihlp1212bz11-ds].
 The following graph shows the inductance vs. DC current plot for the IHLP1212BZER1R0M11 inductor in this family.
 This inductor has a saturation current of 4.5A.

-{{% img src="inductance-vs-dc-current-vishay-ihlp1212bzer1r0m11.png" width="500px" caption="Plot of inductance vs. DC current for the Vishay Dale IHLP1212BZER1R0M11 inductor[^bib-vishay-ihlp1212bz11-ds]." %}}
+{{% figure src="inductance-vs-dc-current-vishay-ihlp1212bzer1r0m11.png" width="500px" caption="Plot of inductance vs. DC current for the Vishay Dale IHLP1212BZER1R0M11 inductor[^bib-vishay-ihlp1212bz11-ds]." %}}

 Typical saturation currents range from 10-100mA's for small inductors, up to 1-10A for larger PCB mount inductors.